Top tips to land top tech jobs in 2017

 3. Observe new trends and learn skills to set you apart from IT crowd.
 It may be something very peculiar or something pretty obvious - like for instance Big Data.
 A significant amount of organizations use Data Mining techniques right now to discover new things and analyze wide variety of indicators.
 Still amount of developers knowing non-relational languages like noSQL or tools like IBM Hadoop is not very big.
 Keep in mind that that some trends might be changing really quickly!
 But don't let that discourage your.
 A they say the moment you stop learning is the moment you may start becoming much less relevant.

+4. Learn about the company product before attending the interview.
 Ideally make sure you know it inside out.
 Be able to explain what value can you bring in the context of that product.
 Be able to communicate that precisely and clearly (tip: practice in front of the mirror!).
 We assume you're passionate about the company you're applying to.
 Then make sure you speak with passion during the interview!